jaimindp/Devcember/README.md

 ---

 ### Dec 2nd
-Gas monitoring Chrome extension, it uses the blocknative API to monitor gas prices
+Gas monitoring Chrome extension, it uses the blocknative API to monitor gas prices and shows it from the icon on the broswer extension.
+It's Typescript and should be able to be deployed on both Chrome and Firefox

 - https://github.com/jaiminbuilds/gas_no_brakes